betterscientificsoftware/bssw.io/CuratedContent/LanguageReferenceOnLine.md

 A number of technologies are aimed at addressing these challenges.
 Though their key aim is portability of parallelism, these technologies are referred to as *performance portability* solutions.

-Finally, we identify commonly used technologies that are offered in the form of either *language extensions* or application programming interfaces (APIs) to third party libraries.
+In addition, we identify several commonly used technologies that are available in the form of either *language extensions* or application programming interfaces (APIs) to third party libraries.
 Sometimes whether a technology is considered a *language extension* or an *API* isn't always very clear cut.
+That said, API's are also sometimes decomposed into two pieces - a *specification* piece and an *implimentation* piece.
+This is entirely analagous to programming language specification and implementation described above.
+The canonical example of an API that is managed using both of these pieces is the Message Passing Interface (MPI).
+The MPI API has evolved with time and so has multiple specifications, each versioned.
+The most currently agreed upon MPI interface specification is version 4.0.
+But, there are a number of earlier interface specifications as well.
+MPICH serves as the *reference* implementation of MPI.

-In addition, we identify a handful of other programming technologies commonly encountered when contributing to HPC/CSE code projects.
+Finally, we identify a handful of other programming technologies commonly encountered when contributing to HPC/CSE code projects.

 Programming<br>Technology | Versions, Variants<br>and/or Vendors | Other notes
 :---: | :---: | ---: